HS-Teaching/smeerws-LoadSceneSteamVR/README.md

 ### Project description:
 This little 3D VR (using SteamVR) project demonstrates a scene switch implemented with c#.
 Therfore the project contains two scenes, an IntroScene and a MainScene and a Script SwitchScenes.
+In the IntroScene the VR user has to touch a green cube to switch to the MainScene.

 ### Development platform:
 Windows 10,